Healthy Homes Assessment Newlands

 What We Do

-As building inspectors we take on all elements that come with specialist home examinations.
-We’re there to ensure that you make the correct decision when purchasing your next property.
+As building inspectors we deal with all the aspects of specialist house Inspections.
+We are there to make sure that you make the correct decision when purchasing your next property.

-We value your money and conduct detailed inspections so you won’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the fun parts of owning or purchasing a home.
+We value your money We conduct detailed inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the exciting aspects of buying or owning your own house.

-We are specialised in a range of solutions to ensure that you are completely aware of the state of any property you may be contemplating buying or selling along with other solutions.
+We are specialised in a range of services to ensure that you are completely informed of the condition of any property you may be looking to purchase or sell in addition to other solutions.

-We have a systematic approach to your inspection of your home and the latest in technology for software which includes digital photos in your Report, you can actually see any issues that may be identified.
-Thanks to our comprehensive report, it’s not surprising that we have so many customers who recommend our services to their family and friends.
+With our systemised method of conducting your home inspection and the most up-to-date software technology which includes digital photos in your Report, you can actually see any issues that may be discovered.
+With our detailed reporting it is easy to understand why we receive so many referrals from clients our service to family and acquaintances.

 Comprehensive Home Inspections